actions/actions-runner-controller/adrs/2023-02-10-limit-manager-role-permission.md

     actions.github.com/controller-service-account-name: {{ include "gha-runner-scale-set-controller.serviceAccountName" . }}
 ```

-Introduce a new `Role` per `AutoScalingRunnerSet` installation and `RoleBinding` the `Role` with the controller's service account in the namespace that each `AutoScalingRunnerSet` deployed with the following permission.
+Introduce a new `Role` per `AutoScalingRunnerSet` installation and `RoleBinding` the `Role` with the controller's `ServiceAccount` in the namespace that each `AutoScalingRunnerSet` deployed with the following permission.

 - Get/Create/Delete/Update/Patch/List on `Secrets`
 - Create/Delete on `Pods`